 to the World Health Organization (WHO), approximately 3.3 million people die annually because of harmful

 alcohol consumption (the figure represents around 5.9% of global deaths).
-Alcohol Use Disorder (AUD) is a chronic disease
+Alcohol Use Disorder (AUD) is a

-Method: This work reviews recent research focused on the involvement of epigenetic mechanisms on the pathophysiology
+Methods: This work reviews recent research focused on the involvement of epigenetic mechanisms in the pathophysiology

-central nervous system is a key target and is the focus of this study.
-The search for the genetic and epigenetic mechanisms
+the organism.
+The central nervous system is a key target and is the focus of this study.
+The search for the genetic

+research.
 The study of small molecules that inhibit key epienzymes involved in nucleosome architecture dynamics

 is necessary in order to prove their action and specificity in the laboratory and to test their effectivity